sehraf/ubrb/README.md

 LUKS
 -
 The mkinitcpio folder contains hooks to unlock a root-partition and the systemd folder contains a service that sends the keyfile to the device.

-Known problems
--
-The Digispark variant doesn't work reliable.
-Storing a few character works (using build-in serial monitor from Arduino IDE) it doesn't work in combination with the host application.

-Oh and this isn't tested well right now, so ymmv.